juice-shop/juice-shop/README.md

 4. Your container is now running and available at `http://<EXTERNAL_IP>:3000/`

+### GitPod

+1. Login to [gitpod.io](https://gitpod.io) and use this [link](https://gitpod.io/#https://github.com/juice-shop/juice-shop/) to start a new workspace

+2. After the Gitpod workspace is loaded, the environment installs (`npm install` is triggered by the `.gitpod.yml`)

+3. The juice-shop is now running and a preview window is launched.
+It is also available at `http://<EXTERNAL_WORKSPACE_IP>:3000`

 ## Demo

 Feel free to have a look at the latest version of OWASP Juice Shop: